-Slay the Spire's The Watcher is the game's fourth playable character, and she's finally here.
-This blind monk heads into battle wielding a staff, but much of her power comes from her ability to enter different stances, each of which drastically changes the way she plays.
+Slay the Spire The Watcher is the game's 4th character, and she's made a home for herself in Mega Crit Games' deckbuilder.
+The blind monk glides gracefully into battle wielding a staff, but much of her damage-dealing power comes from her different stances, each of which completely twists the ways in which she plays.

-Correct use of these stances holds the potential for incredible power, but also make Slay the Spire's 4th character tough to master.
-Here’s how to get to grips with her, as well as a couple of deck ideas to get you going.
+The smartest use of these stances holds the potential for devastating strength, but they also make Slay the Spire's fourth character tough to master.
+Here’s how to do just that, with a couple of deck ideas to get you going.

 How to play The Watcher in Slay the Spire